 State of Illinois Quick Facts

-Illinois gets its name from the early French explorers and missionaries name for the Indians they found living in the region of North America where the state of
+- Illinois gets its name from the early French explorers and missionaries name for the Indians they found living in the region of North America where the state of Illinois now is.

 State of Illinois Interesting Facts

 - Illinois is one of the United States biggest manufacturing states.
 It has recently been ranked fourth in manufacturing behind only California, Texas, and Ohio.

 - Ronald Reagan, the 40th President of the United States was born in Tampico, Illinois in 1911.

 - Walt Disney was born in Hermosa, a community on the northwest side of Chicago on December 5th, 1901.

 - George Washington Gale Ferris designed the original Ferris wheel, also called the Chicago Wheel, for the 1893 World's Columbian exposition in Chicago.
 It was 264 feet tall (80.4 meters), held 36 cars and up to 60 people per ride.

 - At 8 ft.
 11.1 inches tall, Robert Pershing Wadlow, born in Alton, Illinois in 1918 holds the record as the tallest man in recorded history.

 - The Great Chicago Fire of 1871 left between 200 and 300 people dead, almost 100,000 people homeless, and destroyed or badly damaged approximately 18,000 buildings.
 The fire was believed to have started in a barn.
 Although the exact cause is not known, a combination of drought, wind, and excessive wooden buildings and roadways created one of the largest disasters of the 19th century.